edawu11/VeloEV/README.md

-# VeloEV: Evaluation and Visualization for RNA Velocity benchmarking
+# VeloEV: Evaluation and Visualization for RNA Velocity methods benchmarking

-**VeloEV** (Velocity Evaluation) is a comprehensive Python toolkit designed for benchmarking, evaluating, and visualizing RNA velocity methods.
+**VeloEV** is a comprehensive Python package designed for post processing, evaluating, and visualizing RNA velocity methods.
 It streamlines the workflow into three core modules: **Post-processing**, **Evaluation**, and **Visualization**.

 ![VeloEV Workflow Diagram](workflow.png)